The Adelaide Hills is one of Australia's best cool-climate wine regions. You'll find more than 60 wineries just minutes from the city.

 Prancing Pony Brewery in Totness (between Hahndorf and Mount Barker) uses traditional Southern German fire-brewing methods.
 Its Indian Red Ale was named Supreme Champion Beer at the 2016 International Beer Challenge awards.
 Gulf Brewery in Hahndorf's main street offers a contemporary range of ales, lagers and ciders.

 Handcrafted apple and pear cider makers have popped up in Kersbrook, Verdun and Paracombe.
 Cider aficionados should also look out for the award-winning ciders from the Hills Cider Company, which are available in several of the region's pubs.
 There's also locally made gin and whisky to try and a great place to start your appreciation of local boutique spirits is at The Stirling Hotel's new Gin Club.
+For a collective greater than the sum of its parts, Lot 100 has brought together the cellar doors for Adelaide Hills Cider, Mismatch Brewing, Vinteloper wines, Adelaide Hills Distillery, Ashton Valley Fresh juices and a top quality restaurant in the one location in the Hay Valley.

 Local produce is key in the Adelaide Hills and you can pick up your own basket of goodies at any number of weekend farmers' markets - or sample some of the best with a glass of wine in hand.
 Visit Bird in Hand’s cellar door at Woodside or The Lane Vineyard and order a food platter of cheeses, cured meats, organic greens or indulge in a regional cheese platter while sampling Nepenthe’s Tempranillo or kick back for a long lunch at the Mount Lofty Ranges Vineyard and allow chef Matt Fitton to delight you with his dishes.